qudooschaudhry/Blog/input/posts/blazor-wasm-appsettings.md

 We had to figure out how to push the `appsettings.DEV.json` and `appsettings.PRD.json` files from our various environments.
 These files can have things like the environment specific API Url.

 By default, when we publish a WASM project, it generates a web.config inside the output folder, which has a bunch of things that allow for the WASM application to be served correctly.
 To setup the correct environment, we have to send a custom header named `blazor-environment`.
-The WASM application then uses this to determing which `appsettings` file to use.
+The WASM application then uses this to determine which `appsettings` file to use.

 For instance in our case we ended up adding this to the generated web.config file during our publish process